turnbasedgames/docs/docs/getting-started/1-setting-up.md

 npm run dev
 ```

-You should see the Urturn **Runner** at work, which allows you to develop your games both locally and offline.
+You should see the UrTurn **Runner** at work, which allows you to develop your games both locally and offline.
 You will see the initial server console, with no players in the game yet.